Whistler Waves in the foot of Quasi-Perpendicular Super-Critical Shocks: Discussion

 \section{Discussion}

-To verify that the observed VDFs are unstable and can generate waves with the observed properties we use a simplified model where the three plasma components, i.e. the electrons and the incoming and reflected ions, are represented by Maxwellian distributions and study the wave growth using the Bo kinetic dispersion solver \cite{huasheng2019unified} which allows for cross-field drifts.
+To verify that the observed VDFs are unstable and can generate waves with the observed properties we use a simplified model where the three plasma components, i.e. the electrons and the incoming and reflected ions, are represented by Maxwellian distributions and study the wave growth using the Bo kinetic dispersion solver \cite{huasheng2019unified}.
+Older dispersion solvers, like WHAMP \cite{ronnmark1982whamp}, do not take into consideration cross-field drifts.
+On the other hand, Bo solves for the roots of the magnetized kinetic dispersion relation allowing for cross-field drifts, opening up the possibility to explore the stability of more complex plasma configurations than what was allowed by older solvers.

 We use measured values of B, density and temperature for the event shown in Figure \ref{fig:fig1} as input parameters for the solver.
 For ions we separate the VDF into an incoming (solar wind) and reflected beam components, and calculate their moments separately.
-We obtain the reflected ion density from the corresponding zeroth moment, while the incoming ion density is calculated from the electron plasma frequency measurement in the upstream solar wind.
+We obtain the reflected and incoming ion density from the corresponding zeroth moment.
 The electron density is given by the sum of the two ion densities.
 As for the ion velocity we use first order moments of the VDF of each of the ion species.
 While for the electrons, FPI overestimates the velocity since it does not resolve low energy electrons, therefore we calculate the velocity from the current obtained by the curlometer method \cite{robert1998accuracy}, $\mathbf{V}_e = \mathbf{V}_i - \mathbf{J}/\left(ne\right)$.
 The velocities are transformed into a field-aligned coordinate system and to the rest frame of the electrons.
 For the temperature, we use FPI measurement for electrons.
-For ions, the solar wind beam is too narrow for FPI to properly characterise the temperature, so we use a time-shifted measurement from the ACE spacecraft.
+For ions, the solar wind beam is too narrow for FPI to properly characterise the temperature, so we use a time-shifted measurement from OMNI data.
 We treat the reflected ion beam temperature as a free parameter varied to give best agreement with the observed wave characteristics.
 Figure \ref{fig:fig4}a shows the modeled ion VDFs for the case of the shock event shown Figure \ref{fig:fig1}, which can be compared to the observed VDF in Figure \ref{fig:fig3}a.
+Summary of the input parameter is presented in Table \ref{T2}.